MarcinCichy/geo_to_dxf/README.md

 - **write_dxf.py**
   This module generates the DXF file.
 The `write_dxf` function creates the corresponding DXF entities based on the parsed data (points, lines, arcs, circles).

+- **geo_to_svg.py**
+  This module generates an SVG file from the parsed GEO data.
+It creates SVG elements for points, lines, arcs, and circles using their respective coordinates and attributes, allowing a visual preview of the GEO file.

 - **README.md**
   This file contains the project description and usage instructions.